Fermentation Food Safety, What Irish Kitchens Must Know

 What This Means for Your Kitchen

-Scenario: You brew kombucha Monday, bottle it, serve it Friday.
-During those four days, second fermentation could push ABV from 0.5% to 2.0%+.
-You think you’re selling a “probiotic tonic.”
+Scenario: You brew kombucha on Monday, bottle it, and serve it on Friday.
+Over those four days, second fermentation could push ABV from 0.5% to 2.0% or more.
+You think you’re selling a probiotic tonic.
 Technically, you’re selling undeclared alcohol.

 Legal risk: